tree-group-papers/PaperTemplate/README.md

 ### data
 This directory should store (i) *raw* data and (ii) the post-processed data and accompanying analysis scripts.
+As described below, this directory should follow the principles outlined in the group data management plan (see `notes/Data_Management_Plan.odt`).
 Do not store "garbage" data in this directory.
-If you discover that the data is bad or that the runs failed, please delete the data.
+If you discover that the data is bad or that the runs have failed, please delete the data.
+(If you are still developing or debugging a code, you may have use some data that is useful but that may not fit with a paper.
+Store this data in a separate directory.)

 Typically, your data should be organized into "experiments" that were performed on a certain date (or range of dates).
 For example, suppose that you are running the Monte Carlo Polymer Crystallization (MCPC) code written by Pierre, and you are calculating the internal energy as a function of temperature using the parallel/CUDA code.